Rebels seek ceasefire with Syrian army closer to retaking Aleppo

 But eastern Aleppo is widely seen by analysts of the Syria conflict as a bastion of the moderate opposition to Assad, which has maintained that jihadists have little presence in the city.

-The "humanitarian initiative" document published by rebels called for the evacuation of around 500 critical medical cases.

-Civilians wanting to leave east Aleppo should be evacuated to the northern Aleppo countryside, rather than Idlib province, it said.
+Civilians wanting to leave east Aleppo should be evacuated to the northern Aleppo countryside, rather than Idlib province, the rebel document said.
 Idlib is dominated by Islamist groups including Fateh al-Sham, the group formerly known as the Nusra Front, and is facing intense bombardment by Russian warplanes.

-Fighters and civilians from rebel-held areas around Syria have often previously been transferred to rebel-held Idlib under settlement agreements reached with the Syrian army.
-But the rebel document said Idlib was too dangerous due to intense air strikes, and was unable to cope with more displaced persons.

-As a result of recent gains, Aleppo's local government has started to re-open the Aleppo airport road, Syrian state media said, as government steps to reunite the city under its control gathered pace.
+“Russia wants to move them to Idlib.
+The fighters have a choice: survive for an extra couple of weeks by going to Idlib or fight to the very end and die in Aleppo," one senior European diplomat, who declined to be named, said.
+"For the Russians it’s simple.
+Place them all in Idlib and then they have all their rotten eggs in one basket.”

+On Russian-U.S. talks, the diplomat said: “The assumption is that the U.S. has influence on the ground.
+I don’t think that’s the case.”